Governable systems

 Research for technology in service of humanity

-HTAI exists to make powerful technology serve humanity.
-We work across AI, compute, data systems, cybersecurity, and strategic infrastructure so people and institutions can govern, build, learn, care, and create with dignity, accountability, and public purpose.
+HTA is a neutral public-benefit research organization working across AI, compute, data systems, cybersecurity, education, and strategic sectors so people and institutions can govern, build, learn, care, and create with dignity, accountability, and public purpose.

 Institute purpose

-The institute designs access models for researchers, founders, public institutions, and strategic sectors so compute, data, and expertise strengthen shared capacity.
+The institute designs access models for researchers, founders, public institutions, and strategic sectors so compute, data, and expertise strengthen shared capacity, fair competition, and Canadian economic advancement.

-Programs connect governance and technical research to food security, defence, public safety, biosecurity, education, public administration, energy, and scientific discovery.
+Programs connect governance and technical research to food security, defence, public safety, biosecurity, sustainability, education, public administration, energy, democracy, culture, and scientific discovery.

 Institute workstreams

-Research on accountability, transparency, access to information, lawful implementation, public-sector obligations, and institutional responsibility for AI and other powerful technologies.
+Research on accountability, transparency, access to information, lawful implementation, public-sector obligations, and institutional responsibility for AI and other advanced technologies, including democratic institutions, news media, and public trust.

-Research on compute access, AI data-centre policy, cloud interoperability, GPU and TPU allocation, energy alignment, platform operations, resilience, and national service-layer integration.
+Research on compute access, AI data-centre policy, cloud interoperability, sustainable infrastructure, institutional procurement, public-interest access models, resilience, and platform operations.

-Frameworks for data residency, Indigenous data sovereignty, sensitive and public-sector data handling, audit logs, provenance, privacy, cybersecurity, access controls, and lawful data-sharing.
+Frameworks for Indigenous rights, Indigenous data sovereignty, community governance, consent, data residency, sensitive and public-sector data handling, audit logs, provenance, privacy, cybersecurity, access controls, and lawful data-sharing.

 Evaluation methods for traceability, auditability, interoperability, faithful reasoning and decision records, public-sector explainability, procurement standards, and model-agnostic governance tooling.

-Applied research programs across agriculture, defence, public safety, critical minerals, energy, health, biosecurity, public administration, cybersecurity, privacy, education, and research access.
+Applied research programs across agriculture, defence, public safety, critical minerals, energy, health, biosecurity, public administration, cybersecurity, privacy, education, economic advancement, sustainability, competition, democracy, news media, arts and culture, multilingual access, French-language capacity, and research access.

-Training, working groups, public-interest explainers, founder support, research translation, and practical materials that help public servants, researchers, companies, and the public use advanced technology well.
+Training, working groups, public-interest explainers, founder support, research translation, and practical materials that help public servants, researchers, companies, artists, journalists, communities, and the public use advanced technology well.

 Applied programs

-HTAI connects governance research to the places where technology affects the conditions of life: food, health, safety, energy, materials, science, democracy, and public administration.
+HTA connects governance research to the places where technology affects the conditions of life: food, health, safety, energy, materials, science, democracy, culture, economic participation, and public administration.

 Agriculture and food security